MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-server-administration-tools.md

 ### **Issue**: RSAT FOD installation fails with error code 0x800f0954

-> **Impact**: RSAT FODs on Windows 10 1809 (October 2018 Update) in WSUS/SCCM environments
+> **Impact**: RSAT FODs on Windows 10 1809 (October 2018 Update) in WSUS/Configuration Manager environments
 >
-> **Resolution**: To install FODs on a domain-joined PC which receives updates through WSUS or SCCM, you will need to change a Group Policy setting to enable downloading FODs directly from Windows Update or a local share.
+> **Resolution**: To install FODs on a domain-joined PC which receives updates through WSUS or Configuration Manager, you will need to change a Group Policy setting to enable downloading FODs directly from Windows Update or a local share.
 For more details and instructions on how to change that setting, see [How to make Features on Demand and language packs available when you're using WSUS/SCCM](https://docs.microsoft.com/windows/deployment/update/fod-and-lang-packs).

 ---